libavg/libavg/sphinxdoc/app.rst

         .. py:method:: onBeforeLaunch()

-            Called just before starting the main loop (Player.play()).
+            Called just before starting the main loop (:samp:`Player.play()`).
 Useful only for subclassing.

         .. py:method:: takeScreenshot(targetFolder='.')

             Takes a screenshot of what is currently visible on the screen.
-Normally bound to the keypress CTRL-p
+Normally bound to the keypress :kbd:`CTRL-p`.

         .. py:method:: dumpTextObjectCount()

             Dumps on the console the current number of initialized objects.
-Normally bound to the keypress CTRL-b.
+Normally bound to the keypress :kbd:`CTRL-b`.

         .. py:attribute:: mainDiv

-            The instance passed as first argument of the run() method.
+            The instance passed as first argument of the :py:meth:`run()` method.

         .. py:attribute:: appParent

-            The DivNode where the application sets up the children Divs (MainDiv, debug, overlay)
+            The :py:class:`DivNode` that is :py:attr:`mainDiv`'s parent.
+It also holds several internal nodes such as the overlay panels.

         .. py:attribute:: debugPanel